shubyone/JavaScript-Projects/README.md

 # JavaScript-Projects
+# Introduction
-This repository is for my Tech Academy JavaScript projects.
+This repository will contain all the procjects that I complete as I progress through the Tech Academy JavaScript course.